jeromeetienne/dropinrequire.js/README.md

 [dropinrequire.js](http://jeromeetienne.github.com/dropinrequire.js)
 is a drop-in replacement for commonjs [module](http://www.commonjs.org/specs/modules/1.0/) in a browser.
 No server to run, No preprocessing of javascript files.
-If you are using [node.js](http://nodejs.org) and is willing to share code with your browser without hassle, [dropinrequire.js](http://jeromeetienne.github.com/dropinrequire.js) is for you.
+If you are using [node.js](http://nodejs.org) and are willing to share code with your browser without hassle, [dropinrequire.js](http://jeromeetienne.github.com/dropinrequire.js) is for you.

 ## How to use it